Home Insemination with Donor Sperm – Real Family Story

 Below we included some FAQs about Insemination at Home using donor sperm.
 Although Fairfax Cryobank’s customer service team is well-equipped to help you with any questions you have about home insemination, we encourage you to consult your doctor to create a personalized insemination plan.

-Home Insemination FAQs
+Home Insemination with Donor Sperm FAQs

 Do I need to work with a doctor to do home insemination with donor sperm?

-Fairfax Cryobank recommends that you do consult with a medical provider who can advise you as you begin this journey.
+Fairfax Cryobank recommends that you consult with a medical provider who can advise you as you begin this journey.
 You may choose to work with a physician, your gynecologist, or a midwife, whatever choice feels right for you.
 Before investing in the home insemination process, it is best to ensure that you are healthy and ready for pregnancy.
-Your provider will assess your overall health and lifestyle, be able to make recommendations to prime your body for pregnancy and may recommend some initial fertility testing depending on your age and medical history.
+Your provider will assess your overall health and lifestyle, be able to make recommendations to prime your body for pregnancy, and may recommend some initial fertility testing depending on your age and medical history.

 Starting this journey with a medical provider’s assessment and advice is the best way to ensure that you are making informed and healthy choices.